Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access: Efficient Machine Learning Paradigms for Cluster-Free SIC and Beamforming Design

 \section{Efficient Machine Learning Paradigms for Cluster-Free SIC and Beamforming Design}

 In this section, we explore novel machine learning paradigms for efficient cluster-free SIC and beamforming design based on the proposed cluster-free framework.
-We consider both the single-cell and the multi-cell networks, where efficient centralized DRL and distributed GNN methods are proposed, respectively.
+For both single-cell and the multi-cell networks, efficient centralized DRL and distributed GNN methods are proposed, respectively.